 You are hereHome » Concurrent Enrollment

-Please complete the following checklist and observe the important dates and deadlines in the table below.
+Please complete the following checklist each semester, and observe the important dates and deadlines in the table below.

-- Payment - The District will pre-pay your tuition at a Community College rate, minus Colorado Opportunity Fund (COF) up to two courses per semester.
+The District will pre-pay your tuition, minus Colorado Opportunity Fund (COF), up to two courses per semester.
 The District is not responsible for payment of any additional fees other than tuition.
-Student is responsible for all additional fees (textbooks, etc.) and must be paid directly to the college.
-Any student receiving a D or F, withdrawals after the drop date, or an Incomplete, will be held responsible (along with parent/guardian) for payment of tuition using the District’s RevTrak system District’s RevTrak system.
+Additional fees owed to the college must be paid directly to the college and are the student’s responsibility.
+Any student receiving a D, F, Withdrawal (after drop date) or Incomplete will be held responsible (along with parent/guardian) to reimburse the District for tuition.
+Payment options are 1) District’s RevTrak system 2) check or exact amount in cash.

 St. Vrain Valley Schools

 Front Range Community College (click here for enrollment)

 Males 18 and older are required to complete the Selective Service registration form.
 Front Range will put a hold on your account if you miss this step.